Qualitative Interviews vs. Quantitative Interviews: Which type for Deeper JTBD insights?

 Quantitative interviews are a research method that utilizes structured questioning techniques to collect numerical data from participants.
-Unlike qualitative research that focuses on subjective understanding, quantitative interviews aim to measure specific variables, attitudes, opinions, or behaviors within a given population.
+Unlike qualitative research which focuses on subjective understanding, quantitative interviews aim to measure specific variables, attitudes, opinions, or behaviours within a given population.

 Quantitative interviews definition

 Quantitative interviews refer to a research method that utilizes structured questioning techniques to collect numerical data from participants.
 In quantitative interviews, researchers ask standardized questions with predetermined response options, aiming to measure specific variables, attitudes, opinions, or behaviours within a given population.
 The data collected from quantitative interviews is typically analyzed using statistical techniques to identify patterns, relationships, and trends.
 Unlike qualitative interviews which emphasize subjective understanding and in-depth exploration, quantitative interviews focus on gathering data that can be quantified and analyzed statistically.